pluralsight/guides/draft/ruby-ruby-on-rails/instant-delivery-store-using-ruby-on-rails-stripe-and-uberrush-api/article.md

 That's it!
 We are done with the project!

-This was my first coding tutorial, so there is a lot more that could be added in regards to validation and error-checking.
+This was my first coding tutorial, so there is a lot more that could be added in regards to validation and error-checking (and of course TDD).
 I wanted to create an API wrapper and show a basic use case for it.
 Feel free to leave feedback in the comments below or fork this guide.
 I skipped over some minor details, since I assumed all the readers would have some experience with Rails, Stripe and configuration.

 [The Github code is here.](https://github.com/ty-shaikh/uber-rush-tutorial)